rails-api/active_model_serializers/docs/general/passing_arbitrary_options.md

 end
 ```

-This works all fine and well, but maybe you passing in some "artibrary" options
+This works all fine and well, but maybe you passing in some "arbitrary" options
 into the serializer.
 Here's what you would do:

 ### posts_controller.rb